sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/30-mapping.md

 # Mapping and Localization {#mapping status=ready}

-Version 2.0 of the PiDrone software comes with 5 programs for vision outlined in the table below.
+The Duckiedrone software comes with 5 programs for global localization outlined in the table below.
 The two main algorithms are Localization and SLAM (Simultaneous Localization and Mapping).
-They both use the drone’s camera to produce a pose estimate, but localization requires a map of the environment before hand (map.jpg) whereas SLAM builds a map of the environment as it runs.
-SLAM is much slower than localization.
+They both use the drone's camera to produce a pose estimate, but localization requires a map of the environment before hand (map.jpg) whereas SLAM builds a map of the environment as it runs.
+SLAM is much slower than localization, and does not run well online even with a fast base station.
+However it gives good performance when run offline to create a map, and then later using that map to localize.
 The table shows which of the algorithms are supported under the following conditions: onboard (running on the raspberry pi), offboard (running on a separate Linux computer), online (running in real time) and offline (collecting data first and then computing in retrospect).

 |              | Online                | Offline       |
 |--------------|-----------------------|---------------|